Workplace Bullying and Harassment in BC: An Employer’s Reference

 A healthy work environment has a direct impact on workplace productivity and morale.
 As the employer, you must take all reasonable precautions for the health and safety of your staff.
 This includes taking steps to prevent bullying and harassment in the workplace.

 In British Columbia, there are specific laws in place to protect workers from bullying and harassment in the workplace.
-As an employer, it’s crucial you’re aware of your legal obligations to ensure a safe and healthy workplace environment for your employees.
+As an employer, it’s crucial that you’re aware of your legal obligations to ensure a safe and healthy workplace environment for your employees.

 In this article, we will discuss what workplace bullying and harassment are, what the law requires, and what employers can do to prevent and respond to such behaviour.